oscal-compass/compliance-trestle-fedramp/README.md

 ## Contributing to Trestle-fedramp

 Our project welcomes external contributions.
-Please consult [contributing](CONTRIBUTING.md) to get started.
+Please refer to the [Contributing guide](CONTRIBUTING.md) and the [Code of Conduct](https://github.com/oscal-compass/community/blob/main/CODE_OF_CONDUCT.md) for more information on how to contribute.

 ## License & Authors